raynamharris/DissociationTest/scripts/08-genelists.md

-This script creates a top 100 most differntially expreseed genes from Cho et al. (`../data/aac7368-Cho.SM.Table.S2.xls` from Andre Fenton) and asks if any are significantlly different in from my dissociation experiment.
+This script identifies to differntially expreseed genes from Cho et al.
+(`../data/aac7368-Cho.SM.Table.S2.xls` from Andre Fenton) and asks if there is any overlap in the the differentially expressed genes in their study compared to mine.

     library(readxl)
     library(ggplot2)